Diphenylchlorarsine: Preparation and structure

-The process adopted by Edgewood Arsenal for the production of DA for chemical warfare purposes employed a reaction between chlorobenzene and arsenic trichloride in the presence of sodium.
+The process adopted by Edgewood Arsenal, the "sodium process", for the production of DA for chemical warfare purposes, employed a reaction between chlorobenzene and arsenic trichloride in the presence of sodium.

+The German process, used in the first war, applied at Hochstam-Main, used the Sandmeyer reaction between phenyldiazonium chloride and sodium arsenite.
+The acidified product was reduced and then neutralized.
+The salt was condensed again by the Sandmeyer reaction and reduced again, the final product was then acidified, resulting in DA.

 The structure consists of pyramidal As centre.
 The As-Cl distance is 2.26 A and the Cl-As-C and C-As-C angles are 96 and 105°, respectively.

 Uses

 It is a useful reagent for the preparation of other diphenylarsenic compounds, e.g. by reactions with Grignard reagents: